OpenSourceEconomics/grmpy/docs/tutorial.rst

 **COST**

-*COST* includes parameters related to the cost function.
+The *COST* section includes parameters related to the cost function.

 =======     ======      ==================
 Key         Value       Interpretation